WICG/explicit-javascript-compile-hints-file-based/README.md

 The magic comment should be at the top of the file, preceeded only by other single-line or multiline comments.

-Web developers should consider using explicit compile hints for files that contain important functions which are likely to be needed by the website early on.
+Web developers should consider using the file-based explicit compile hints for files that contain important functions which are likely to be needed by the website early on.
 For example, they might use explicit compile hints for a file that contains the main entry point for the application, or for a file that contains a critical library.

+The per-function compile hints should be inserted based on data about which functions are called during the web page load or important user interactions.

 ### Possible browser implementations